 - a.
 Prepare a dedicated Linux host that meets requirements for CPU, RAM, disk space, container orchestration tool, and more. - b.
-Set up networking that provides access to the target networks. - c.
-For cloud deployments, set up permissions in your cloud provider so that you can associate those permissions with the Connector after you install the software.
+Set up networking that provides access to the target networks, outbound internet access for manual installations, and outbound internet for day-to-day access. - c.
+Set up permissions in your cloud provider so that you can associate those permissions with the Connector instance after you deploy it.